jawg/osm-contributor/README.md

 http://osm.jawg.io

+### Firebase

+THe app is now using firebase to report crash and other analytics.
+In order to run gradle tasks, you have to place the google-services.json, which can be found on the firebase project website, at the root of the project folder.

 ### How to compile the application

 The flavour you will most probably want to build yourself is the store flavour which is the one on the Google Playstore.